The Right Therapist Makes a Difference

 -

 If you are uncomfortable with an internal exam for any reason at all, this portion of the exam can be replaced with an external pelvic floor exam, fully clothed.
-This includes me palpating the areas of the pelvis externally.
+This includes your PT palpating the areas of the pelvis externally.
 These areas include the muscles near your “sit bones”, tailbone, pubic bone.

 -